-Since its inception 52 years ago, Farber Hebrew Day School – Yeshivat Akiva has been committed to providing a comprehensive Jewish and secular education in a vibrant atmosphere of Torah values and academic challenge.
-Yeshivat Akiva was born from the vision of a dedicated few whose commitment to establishing a new school in the metropolitan Detroit area which would stress equally the secular and the Judaic while imbuing its students with a love for an commitment to the land of Israel, has supported our community for over half a century and will continue to do so well into its next 50 years.
+Since its inception 57 years ago, Farber Hebrew Day School – Yeshivat Akiva has been committed to providing a comprehensive Jewish and secular education in a vibrant atmosphere of Torah values and academic challenge.
+Yeshivat Akiva was born from the vision of a dedicated few with a commitment to establishing a new school in the metropolitan Detroit area.
+This new school would stress equally the secular and the Judaic while imbuing its students with a love for a commitment to the land of Israel.
+Yeshivat Akiva has supported our community for over half a century and will continue to do so well into the future.

 Akiva Hebrew Day School opened with an enrollment of 90 students in K-6, under the administration of Rabbi Manfred Pick.
 With the vision of the institution’s founders, David I. Berris, Rabbi Chaim Donin and Rabbi James I. Gordon, Akiva would soon expand to include a Junior High School and High School program.